When is Momentum Extragradient Optimal? A Polynomial-Based Analysis: Missing Proofs in Section

 \subsubsection{Derivation of the first part}

-\begin{proof} We want to find the residual polynomial $\tilde{P}_t(A)$ of the extragradient with momentum (EGM) in \eqref{eq:extra-gradient-momentum}.
+\begin{proof} We want to find the residual polynomial $\tilde{P}_t(A)$ of the extragradient with momentum (MEG) in \eqref{eq:extra-gradient-momentum}.
 That is, we want to find

-where $\{w_t\}_{t=0}$ is the iterates generated by EGM, which is possible by Lemma~\ref{lem:poly-lem}, as EGM is a first-order method \parencite{arjevani2016iteration, azizian2020accelerating}.
+where $\{w_t\}_{t=0}$ is the iterates generated by MEG, which is possible by Lemma~\ref{lem:poly-lem}, as MEG is a first-order method \citep{arjevani2016iteration, azizian2020accelerating}.
 We now prove this is by induction.
 To do so, we will use the following properties.
 First, note that as we are looking for a stationary point, it holds that $v(w^\star) = 0.$ Further, as $v$ is linear by the assumption of Lemma~\ref{lem:poly-lem}, it holds that $v(w) = A(w - w^\star).$

-\textbf{Base case.} For $t=0$, $\tilde{P}_0(A)$ is a degree-zero polynomial, and hence equals $\mathbb{I}$, which denotes the identity matrix.
-Thus, $w_0 - w^\star = \mathbb{I} (w_0 - w^\star)$ holds true.
+\textbf{Base case.} For $t=0$, $\tilde{P}_0(A)$ is a degree-zero polynomial, and hence equals $I_d$, which denotes the identity matrix.
+Thus, $w_0 - w^\star = I_d (w_0 - w^\star)$ holds true.